Bright & Tender Spinach Crepes

 - 500ml Whole milk

-- 3piece Eggs
+- 3piece Eggs, without shell

 - 220g All-purpose flour